KomodoPlatform/Documentation.rst.old/docs/source/agama/release-notes/agama-v0.2.38.rst

    :align: center
    :scale: 75 %

-2. Login quick menu click outside fix, remove spv coins option
+2. Login quick menu click outside fix, Added an option to ``Remove all SPV Coins``

 a.
 Open Agama then select a coin from the SPV dropdown

 b.
-With the login screen displayed select the Quick Access link then select the new option Remove all SPV Coins
+With the login screen displayed select the Quick Access link then select the new option ``Remove all SPV Coins``

 .. image:: images/Agama-v0.2.38/image2.png
    :align: center